Organize your family paperwork with this simple and pain-free system which guarantees you will never lose paper or miss anything important again!

 As for memorabilia, some people are ruthless about throwing this stuff away.
 However I definitely advocate keeping things within reason.
 At a minimum, I recommend keeping all special messages plus the last communication you had from that person (so when you file it, you can throw out the last one).

 With this super easy system, you have a central storage area for all the paper that comes into the house, and a regular method for dealing with it.
-You can prioritise your time and either just do the bare minimum while still feeling in control, or kick it all out of the park.
+You can prioritize your time and either just do the bare minimum while still feeling in control, or kick it all out of the park.
 Best of all, it meets the criteria I set at the beginning of this post- it’s easily described (put it all in a basket and sort it according to the matrix once a week), and anyone who walked into the room with paper in their hand and then saw the basket would know what to do!

 Tried this system for dealing with paperwork?
 Have other great ideas?
 Let me know!